IndrekV/MonoFlixel/README.md

 ### Various

 This project is based on multiple different Flixel projects: Flixel, flxSharp by jlorek, FliXNA by percevic, flixel-gdx (JAVA).

+## Examples

+There is a separate examples repo at https://github.com/IndrekV/MonoFlixel.Examples

 ## Setup (based on mac)